knorm/knorm/README.md

 ## TODOs

-- [ ] build ES5 code and include in the package
+- build and test ES5 classes and include them in releases
-- [ ] documentation (in the meantime, the tests are a good source of documentation, check them out on [the travis builds](https://travis-ci.org/joelmukuthu/knorm))
+- add documentation (in the meantime, the tests are a good source of documentation)
-- [ ] run tests against other databases besides PostgreSQL
+- run tests against other databases besides PostgreSQL
-- [ ] add support for databases that don't support RETURNING clauses
+- add support for databases that don't support RETURNING clauses
+- add a tool to generate models from DESCRIBE queries

 > run `npm run todo` to see TODOs in the code